twitter/communitynotes/content/phone-faq.md

 You can optionally remove your phone number from other accounts by going into **Privacy & Settings > Your Account > Account Information > Phone**

-## If your phone number is not from a trusted US-based carrier
+## If your phone number is not from a trusted carrier

-To reduce the use of artificially created or virtual phone numbers, phone numbers must be from a trusted US-based carrier.
+To reduce the use of artificially created or virtual phone numbers, phone numbers must be from a trusted carrier.